 These problems often lead to your body producing large numbers of immature blood cells that can’t perform their job properly.
 They can also ‘clog up’ your bone marrow, which prevents other types of blood cells from doing their job too.

 Unfortunately, blood cancer affects a large number of people.
-Every 20 minutes, someone in the UK is told they have a blood cancer.
+Every 13 minutes, someone in the UK is told they have a blood cancer.
 That’s around 110 people per day, 40,000 people per year.
 So you are certainly not alone.

 There are four main types of leukaemia: